 It is worth noting that TRAC Immigration data indicates that 71 percent of the people being held in immigration detention centers in the United States are currently being held in facilities that are operated by private, for-profit companies.

-At the Goldstein Immigration Lawyers, our top-rated California immigration lawyer has the skills and experience needed to handle complex asylum claims.
+At the Goldstein Immigration Lawyers, our immigration lawyer has the skills and experience needed to handle complex asylum claims.
 If you or your loved one is applying for asylum in the United States, you need professional legal representation.
-To schedule a fully private immigration law consultation, please do not hesitate to reach out to our Los Angeles law office today at (213) 262-2000.
+To schedule a fully private immigration law consultation, contact us today.